alguoo314/JASPER/README.md

 ## Run
-Options:
+Options:\
   --db, the path to the .jf  database file.
-REQUIRED if --reads is not given.
+REQUIRED if --reads is not given.\
-  --fix, output the index of fixed bases and output the new sequence.
+  --fix, output the index of fixed bases and output the new sequence.\
   -ff, --fixedfasta, the path to output the fixed assembly sequences.
 Default = fixed_seq.fasta.
-No use if --fix is not provided
+No use if --fix is not provided.\
   --fout, the path to output the index of the fixed bases (0-based).
 Default = fout.csv.
-No use if --fix is not provided --help,	display this help message
+No use if --fix is not provided.\
+  --help,	display this help message.\
   -k, --ksize, the kmer size.
 Type = int.
 REQUIRED
   -q, --query, the path to the .fasta query file.
 REQUIRED --reads, the path to the .fasta file(s）containing the reads to build the jellyfish database.
 REQUIRED if --db is not given.